 Don’t go visiting without an invitation, even if you are close to the family.
 Instead, express that you would love to visit when they are ready.
 And be prepared that this could be weeks or even months into the future.
 Don’t take it personally.
 There were days when I craved company and days when I didn’t even want to see my Mum.
 NICU is overwhelming enough as it is without trying to run a schedule of visitors.
 These babies are literally fighting to survive, and their families are fighting to hold it together.
 They don’t need any added stress.

 Send card and gifts, but be mindful.
 In those first few weeks after Mum is discharged from the postnatal ward, this family is probably only going home to sleep.
 Flowers are lovely, but their beauty will most likely go to waste.
 Think outside the square.
 Journals are an excellent idea and one of the best gifts we received.
 Offer to print off some of the many photos they have taken and create an album.
 Organise a birth announcement in the paper.
-Scrapbooks, baby footprint kits, premature baby clothes, a keepsake box, baby story books…be creative but appropriate.
-And remember…NICU isn’t the ideal place for clutter, so send gifts to the family home if you can.
+Scrapbooks, premature baby milestone cards, premmie clothes, a keepsake box, baby story books…be creative but appropriate.
+Our store Miracle Mumma has a number of gift bundles which are thoughtful, unique and guaranteed to bring hope, comfort and brightness.
+And remember…NICU isn’t the ideal place for clutter, so send larger gifts to the family home if you can.

 Don’t just offer to help, actually do something!
 And don’t stop after a week!
 Drop off home cooked meals or easy lunches to their house in a cooler bag – don’t expect them to be home to put it in the fridge!
 I have to admit this was easily the biggest help of all.
 Tell the family to leave their washing in a bag at the front door and return it clean, folded and ready to wear.
 Pay for a cleaner to come to their house, and ask for a spare key so you can let them in.
 While you’re there, tidy up all the gifts and cards which have been left sprawled across their lounge room floor.
 I’ll never forget when we came home one night from hospital and there were piles of shit everywhere!
 Feed their animals, or offer to pet-sit for a while.
 Arrange to go to the hospital and take their toddler for a few hours.
 Even better, take them for the day.
 Collect their mail.
 Water their plants.
 Drop off some milk and bread.
 It might take an hour of your time but it will give them an extra hour with their little fighter.